ibm-cloud-docs/containers/cs_storage_block.md

 # Storing data on IBM Block Storage for IBM Cloud
 {: #block_storage}

-{{site.data.keyword.Bluemix_notm}} Block Storage is persistent, high-performance iSCSI storage that you can add to your apps by using Kubernetes persistent volumes (PVs).
+{{site.data.keyword.cloud_notm}} Block Storage is persistent, high-performance iSCSI storage that you can add to your apps by using Kubernetes persistent volumes (PVs).
 You can choose between predefined storage tiers with GB sizes and IOPS that meet the requirements of your workloads.
-To find out if {{site.data.keyword.Bluemix_notm}} Block Storage is the right storage option for you, see [Choosing a storage solution](/docs/containers?topic=containers-storage_planning#choose_storage_solution).
+To find out if {{site.data.keyword.cloud_notm}} Block Storage is the right storage option for you, see [Choosing a storage solution](/docs/containers?topic=containers-storage_planning#choose_storage_solution).
 For pricing information, see [Billing](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#billing).
 {: shortdesc}

-{{site.data.keyword.Bluemix_notm}} Block Storage is available for standard clusters only.
-If your cluster cannot access the public network, such as a private cluster behind a firewall or a cluster with only the private service endpoint enabled, make sure that you installed the {{site.data.keyword.Bluemix_notm}} Block Storage plug-in version 1.3.0 or later to connect to your block storage instance over the private network.
+{{site.data.keyword.cloud_notm}} Block Storage is available for standard clusters only.
+If your cluster cannot access the public network, such as a private cluster behind a firewall or a cluster with only the private service endpoint enabled, make sure that you installed the {{site.data.keyword.cloud_notm}} Block Storage plug-in version 1.3.0 or later to connect to your block storage instance over the private network.
 Block storage instances are specific to a single zone.
 If you have a multizone cluster, consider [multizone persistent storage options](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).
 {: important}

-## Installing the {{site.data.keyword.Bluemix_notm}} Block Storage plug-in in your cluster
+## Installing the {{site.data.keyword.cloud_notm}} Block Storage plug-in in your cluster
 {: #install_block}

-Install the {{site.data.keyword.Bluemix_notm}} Block Storage plug-in with a Helm chart to set up pre-defined storage classes for block storage.
+Install the {{site.data.keyword.cloud_notm}} Block Storage plug-in with a Helm chart to set up pre-defined storage classes for block storage.
 You can use these storage classes to create a PVC to provision block storage for your apps.
 {: shortdesc}

 Before you begin: [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)